 Spider-Man was created in 1962 by Stan Lee when he was first included in the Marvel Comics.
 Over the years, Spider-Man became part of many comic series but the most significant one is The Amazing Spider-Man.
 Spider-Man’s character developed during the years – at first he was a shy boy in high school, after that he was a college student with a outgoing personality, a freelance photographer.
 The wall – crawler was included in superhero team The Avengers.

 Spider-Man is one of the most popular Marvel characters.
 Spider-Man is a main character for big screen movies and comics, and is one of the most popular superheros in the world.
-Just recently Doctor Octopus has taken over Peter Parker’s body and now he is a superhero known as Superior Spider-Man.
 A second Spider-Man named Miles Morales in Marvel’s Ultimate Comics series Spider-Man who was created by Brian Bendis and Sara Pichelli.
 Miles first appeared was in Ultimate Fallout #4 in 2011 after Peter Parker’s death.

 Spider-Man is a fictional superhero created by writer-editor Stan Lee and writer-artist Steve Ditko.
 He first appeared in the anthology comic book Amazing Fantasy #15 (Aug.
 1962) in the Silver Age of Comic Books.